Filing Your Return -> Stocks, Bonds etc. -> Capital Gains and Losses -> Capital Gain Reserve

 The reserve cannot be claimed in a tax year if you:

 Claiming the reserve is done on your tax return, by completing and filing Form T2017, Summary or Reserves on Dispositions of Capital Property.
+The reserves are then deducted from Total of all gains (or losses) before reserves, on Schedule 3 of the tax return.
+Then the capital gains and losses inclusion rate is applied to determine the Taxable capital gain (or net capital loss) for the year.

 There are three different categories for the capital gain reserve: